-Home > Patients and Visitors > Arthroscopy for Temporomandibular Disorders
+Home > Patients and Visitors > Arthroscopy for Temporomandibular Disorders (TMDs)

 For arthroscopic jaw surgery, the surgeon inserts a pencil-thin, lighted tube (arthroscope) into the jaw joint through a small incision in the skin.
-The arthroscope is connected to a small camera outside the body that transmits a close-up image of the joint to a TV monitor.
+The arthroscope is connected to a small camera outside the body that transmits a close-up image of the joint to a TV screen.

-The surgeon can insert surgical instruments through the arthroscope to do surgery on the joint, preventing the need for more surgical incisions.
+The surgeon can insert surgical tools through the arthroscope to do surgery on the joint.
+This prevents the need for more incisions.
 This technique is used to diagnose and treat temporomandibular disorders (TMD).

-During arthroscopic surgery, the surgeon may:
+During the surgery, the surgeon may:

-Procedures are done under general anesthesia and usually take 30 minutes or longer depending upon the type of procedure.
+Procedures are done under general anesthesia.
+They usually take 30 minutes or longer, depending upon the type of procedure.

-After surgery, you may start physical therapy within 48 hours in order to maintain movement and prevent scar tissue from forming.
+After surgery, you may start physical therapy within 48 hours.
+This will help you to maintain movement and prevent scar tissue from forming.
 You may also use a mechanical device that gently moves your jaw joint (continuous passive motion).